haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 ### 1. Top-Paying Data Job
 **❓ Question to answer:** What are the top-paying data analyst jobs?<br /> **📊 What to Analyze:** <br />
-- The top 10 highest-paying Data Analyst roles that are available remotely and what company they are from<br />
+a.
+The top 10 highest-paying Data Analyst roles that are available remotely and what company they are from<br />
-- Focuses on job postings with specified salaries (remove nulls)<br />
-**🎯 Objective:** Highlight the top-paying opportunities for Data Analysts, offering insights into employment options and location flexibility <br />
+b.
+Focuses on job postings with specified salaries (remove nulls) **🎯 Objective:** Highlight the top-paying opportunities for Data Analysts, offering insights into employment options and location flexibility <br />
 ```sql
 SELECT